Sweden sends special diving vessel to area of pipeline leaks

-Russian President Vladimir Putin on Friday accused the West of sabotaging Russia-built natural gas pipelines under the Baltic Sea to Germany, a charge vehemently denied by the United States and its allies.
+Russian President Vladimir Putin on Friday accused the West of sabotaging Russia-built natural gas pipelines under the Baltic Sea to Germany, a charge vehemently denied by the United States and its allies, who noted that Russia has been blackmailing Europe with reduced gas supplies for months.

 Capt.
-Jimmie Adamsson, a spokesman for the Swedish navy, told The Associated Press the vessel — a submarine rescue ship — had been sent to at the position of the leaks off Sweden and was supporting the Swedish coast guard, which is in charge of the work.
+Jimmie Adamsson, a spokesman for the Swedish navy, told The Associated Press that a submarine rescue ship had been sent to the site of the leaks off Sweden and was supporting the Swedish coast guard, which is in charge of the work.

-It was unclear when anyone would be able to go down, either divers or a submarine.
+It was unclear when anyone or anything would be able to go down to the pipelines, either divers or a submarine.

-The coast guard said that it was on site with one of its vessels too, Amfritrite, to monitor sea traffic in the area.
-It added that bad weather is expected, which will complicate the conditions on site.
+The coast guard said one of its vessels, Amfritrite, was at the site to monitor nearby sea traffic.
+It added that bad weather is expected, which will complicate the situation.

-Over the weekend, authorities in Denmark said that Nord Stream 1 and 2 natural gas pipelines had stopped leaking.
+Over the weekend, authorities in Denmark said the Nord Stream 1 and 2 natural gas pipelines had stopped leaking.

 However, the Swedish coast guard said one of its planes had reported that the smaller leak over Nord Stream 2 “has instead increased somewhat again," was about 30 meters (100 feet) in diameter and it may take ”some time" before it stops.